miguelfiguera/ror-book/README.md

 On the end my 85% is from dankim.io and I took some other ideas from elizabeth.
 Awesome what you can do with rails if you put the effort on it.
 But as I am just a novice, sometimes reading code is the best practice to learn how deep can you go and how flexible can it be.

+## 7.1 Update about friendships:

+I did some more of google researchs for this matter because I find it alot more difficult than what it should be... to much code for the same functionality.
+So I learned about `status:` as a way to put the created frienship in a pending & requested status.
+I got this from this [reddit post](https://www.reddit.com/r/rails/comments/im32av/is_this_the_simplest_way_to_create_a/).

+Good enough for my to try it, because it was really simple and thats what I like about it.
+So reset my commits to the place before the friendship part done, and keep the pushed one on github in case I screw things up.
+So just a fetch and everything was just fine.

+The only thing that I did update was my README.
+Im not going to loose all this nonsense that I wrote.